jebofponderworthy/windows-tools/README.md

 # ponderworthy-tools

-Some applets for Windows, courtesy of Ponderworthy folks and friends.
+Some applets to improve performance of Windows desktop and server operating systems.
+Courtesy of Ponderworthy folks and friends.
 Original site is https://notes.ponderworthy.com.
 PowerShell 3.0 and later are supported.

 ## RUNMOST.CMD:  download, verify by hash, and run most of the below